mkwhitacre/devcon_2013_higher_order/games-processing-crunch/README.md

 To run the example enter the following command on the Hadoop node:

-`hadoop jar game-processing-crunch-1.0-SNAPSHOT.jar com.mkwhitacre.Main <VgChartz HTML directory in HDFS> <Metacritic JSON directory in HDFS> <Output Destination>`
+`hadoop jar game-processing-crunch-1.0-SNAPSHOT.jar <VgChartz HTML directory in HDFS> <Metacritic JSON directory in HDFS> <Output Destination>`

 So as an example the command might be: